Choosing Safe Baby Products: Infant Seats & Child Safety Seats

 - Consider choosing a seat that's upholstered in fabric — it may be more comfortable for your child.

-The American Academy of Pediatrics (AAP) recommends that infants and toddlers ride in a rear-facing seat until they are 2 years old or until they have reached the maximum weight and height limits recommended by the manufacturer.
+Infants and toddlers should ride in a rear-facing seat until they're 2 years old or until they have reached the maximum weight and height limits recommended by the manufacturer.